 A critical factor in career development is the assistance of your superiors.
 Without guidance, a good recommendation, and a positive word in your favor, you may not have the chance to grow in your respective field.
 Now more than ever, career enrichment requires a certain degree of positive recommendation and training from superiors.
 For example, suppose you are looking to enrich your career by moving up through the organization’s ranks.
 In that case, your previous boss will play a significant role in you getting that new job.

-Unfortunately, the business hierarchy is such that employers are less likely to put in a positive word for their subordinates.
+Unfortunately, the business hierarchy is such that employers are less likely to put positive words for their subordinates.
 Perhaps due to how cutthroat the market can be, bosses rarely take the initiative to develop their employees’ careers.

 Read on further to find out how leaders assist in employee career development.